Chapter 1: What Is Computation?

 • De Morgan's laws: $\overline{A \land B} = \overline{A} \lor \overline{B}$ and $\overline{A \lor B} = \overline{A} \land \overline{B}$

-De Morgan's laws are especially important.
-They tell us we can always swap ANDs for ORs (and vice versa) as long as we also flip the inputs and the output.
-This flexibility means we can build any logical function from just NAND gates (NOT-AND) or just NOR gates (NOT-OR) - a fact that greatly simplifies hardware manufacturing.
+De Morgan's laws deserve special attention.
+They tell us we can always swap ANDs for ORs (and vice versa) as long as we also negate the inputs and the output.
+This flexibility has a remarkable consequence: we can build any logical function from just NAND gates (NOT-AND) or just NOR gates (NOT-OR).
+A NAND gate outputs 0 only when both inputs are 1; its truth table is the exact complement of AND.
+The fact that NAND alone is functionally complete - capable of expressing any Boolean function - greatly simplifies chip manufacturing, since factories only need to mass-produce one type of gate.

 Use the interactive truth table below to explore how different gate types behave.
-Select a gate and watch how the output column changes for every combination of inputs.
+Select a gate from the dropdown and watch how the output column changes for every combination of inputs.

 1.3 Building Circuits from Gates

 A single logic gate is like a single word - useful, but limited.
 The real expressive power comes from combining gates into circuits, just as words combine into sentences and paragraphs.
-Let us build up from the simplest useful circuit to something that can genuinely add numbers.
+In this section we will build up from the simplest useful circuit to something that can genuinely add numbers, illustrating the powerful principle of composition.

 The Half Adder